clementtech/GoogleDriveDirectDownload/README.md

 - [ ] Auto Save Link History into a new file
 - [x] Catch for invalid link with try and except block
 - [ ] GUI ?

-- Got Annoyed that I have to Keep Manually selecting and copy the link.
-Adding new fuction that auto paste link to clipboard with pyperclip
 - [x] Auto Paste Link to clipboard
 - [ ] Mass convert link from a .txt file with full of link into direct download format using with/open function in Python